Rangan2005/Rangan2005/ReadMe.md

 # 💫 About Me:
-I am Subhrajyoti, an AIML enthusiast.
+I am Subhrajyoti, a Machine Learning and Mathematics enthusiast.
 Like to deep dive into the underlying <br>concepts and maths behind AIML algorithms.
-Currently strengthening <br>my ML and DL fundamentals, learning about time series analysis and <br>working on a paper related to time series.
+Currently strengthening <br>my ML and DL fundamentals.

 ## 🌐 Socials: